quackerd/d2ray/README.md

 - Generated files are located in the `build` directory.
 Run `docker-compose up -d` within that directory to start the stack.
 - To start over or to update the existing configuration.
 Simply change `config.yml`, rerun `configure.py` and restart the stack.

-### Client conf files
+### Client connections
-Client conf files are generated
+Client conf files are generated in `build/clients/[name]_[uuid]/config.json`.
+Clients simply need to download the most recent v2ray release and replace `config.json` with the ones generated.
+The config file by default directly connects to CN mainland websites and proxies foreign websites.
+The same goes for DNS lookups.

 ### Troubleshooting
 - Make sure your subdomain.domain.tld points to the server.